kschiu/AgileProjectMgmnt/agility/README.md

 Analytics (FOR RETROSPECTIVE)
 * Completed / Uncompleted tasks (query for completed/incomplete tasks.
 Query)
-* Tasks in a sprint that a user owns
+* Tasks in a sprint that a user owns (Q for request.user and tthe sprint tasks)
 * total tasks in a sprint
-* Remaining tasks in sprint
 * Average task difficulty
 * Average time spent on task
 * Total amount of time spent on a task.
+(Query for all completed tasks and get total time spent)
 * Users who worked on a sprint/project

-ABILITY TO MESSAGE OTHER USERS?
 USER PROFILE PAGE??